themonkslab/dream_teamers_courses/dart/2.Dart_basics/3_First_program.md

 ## Requirements?

-Since now we're __using _Dartpad_, we don't have specific testing tools__ and so, we're going to be changing the ways in which we create our tests.
+Since now we are __using _Dartpad_, we do not have specific testing tools__.
+Therefore, we are going to create approximations to what would be the tests.
+And the first step is to know how to write and understand correctly the _requirements_.

-We are going to create a series of rules called ___requirements___ that is what we want our program to do.
-We are going to skip here the tests or error marking that the language itself already uses.
-For example, if we do not write the _main method_, without writing any test, the language will automatically mark the error; this will happen in many other cases and it is a huge help when we write hundreds of lines of code.
+What are they?
+They are a list of statements (or just one of them) that says what we expect our program to do.
+Then, in the near future (middle part of this course), we are going to use automation tools (🤤) that will be based on those requirements.

+For now, we are taking one step at a time, greeting this new world we are embarking on!

 ## _Hello world_